-If the drive has a brushed metal finish or comes up in Windows with a drive label of TOVATEST, it's probably formatted as a newer T.O.V.A. flash drive, and the T.O.V.A. software should be able to automatically update the flash drive for you.
+If the drive has a brushed metal finish or shows a drive label of TOVATEST, it's probably a newer T.O.V.A. flash drive, and the T.O.V.A. software should automatically update the flash drive for you.
 Make sure it's plugged in when you launch a PTE session.